atcjochems/BD4I_DL/README.md

 # BD4I_DL
-Practical assignment for the BD4I course
+Practical assignment for the BD4I course <br>
 Please install all necessary libraries to run the files in this repository:

 pip install -r requirements.txt